the-turing-way/the-turing-way/book/website/reproducible-research/code-documentation/code-documentation-code.md

 Another way to think about software documentation is to distinguish between the documentation for the end user of the software, and the documentation oriented to describe the insides of the software to other developers.
-This approach for organizing documentation is simpler than [Divios Documentation System](#divio-documentation-system), but it does not offer further guidence about how to distiguish which aspects of software documention are relevant for an end user and which are relevant for a developer.
+This approach for organising documentation is simpler than [Divios Documentation System](#divio-documentation-system), but it does not offer further guidance about how to distinguish which aspects of software documentation are relevant for an end user and which are relevant for a developer.
-It is up to the developer's experience to decide what content is relevant and for who.
+It is up to the developer's experience to decide what content is relevant and for whom.
 The table below offers some examples on what might be included as user and developer documentation.

 | User Documentation | Developer Documentation |